-Dr. Sue Varma, a board-certified psychiatrist and couples and sex therapist on faculty at NYU Langone (@doctorsuevarma on social media), adds that another common reason for procrastination is fear.
+Dr. Sue Varma, a board-certified psychiatrist and couples therapist on faculty at NYU Langone (@doctorsuevarma on social media), adds that another common reason for procrastination is fear.
 "Breaking up is a painful process; it means that our lives are about to change, and we will need to embrace the unknown," she says.
 "We fear being alone, and have distorted perceptions about never finding someone again.
 It's a common thought and a reason we stay in dead-end relationships."
 And a final thought: "It's possible to love someone even when you are not 'in love' with them," she says.

 Point being, these reasons just prolong your unhappiness, and the two of you may be missing out on other romantic possibilities.
 At the end of the day, if you're unhappy, it's probably time for a change — and the sooner, the better.

 Out of respect for your partner, "I don’t generally recommend a public break up," says Freire.
 Instead, it may be kinder to broach the subject at one of your homes, or even on a walk through a quiet neighborhood.
 "This is because a breakup [entails] a private conversation; restaurants are often loud, people are moving, and there are a lot of distractions."
 Also keep in mind that they're going to feel vulnerable, and they deserve to be in a place where they can express their emotions.